open-edge-insights/eii-messagebus/README.md

 sudo python3 setup.py install
 ```

-> **NOTE:** In order for the installation to be successful, you must have run
+> **Note:** In order for the installation to be successful, you must have run
 > the `install.sh` script with the `--cython` flag when installing the
 > message bus dependencies.

 ### Install Golang Binding

-To install the Golang binding for the EII Message Bus execute the following
+To install the Golang binding for the Message Bus execute the following command:
-command:

 ```sh
 # Copy the Golang source to your $GOPATH/src directory
 cp -a go/EIIMessageBus/ $GOPATH/src/
 ```

-> **NOTE:** The above command assumes Golang is installed and configured on
+> **Note:** The above command assumes Golang is installed and configured on
 > the target system.

 ## Running Unit Tests